Slow And Deep Breathing

 Breathing Capacity Of A Person

-Let us now compare the normal volume of respiration with the maximum that can be respired:
+Let us now calculate the maximum air that can be respired:

 Most people while sitting or relaxed breathe less than half a liter of air and so their lung usage is actually less than one-eighth their capacity.
 It is for this reason that learning to breathe properly is so important.